Broadcasting House, Bristol: Other Bristol facilities

-At the time of World War II the BBC also had radio facilities at Redland Park Hall, All Saints Hall, the Chapter House, College Road, Clifton Parish Hall, the Cooperative Hall and the Clifton Rocks Railway.
+At the time of World War II the BBC transferred 700 people from London to Bristol.
+Radio facilities were provided at Redland Park Hall, All Saints Hall, the Chapter House, College Road, Clifton Parish Hall, the Cooperative Hall and the Clifton Rocks Railway.

 Subsequently 15 Whiteladies Road, St Mary's Church in Belgrave Road, and Christchurch Hall have also provided accommodation and facilities.
 A radio control room was built in St George's Church, Brandon Hill.

 From 1986, the BBC leased warehouses on the Kingsland Trading Estate, and also (from 2002) on the Lawrence Hill Industrial Park, to provide facilities for Casualty when it was produced in Bristol.
 However, the production moved to Cardiff in 2011.